iamshadmirza/TheNextBigWriter/GitHub/Confusing Terms in the Git Terminology.md

 **Remember**:  `git pull` is shorthand for `git fetch` followed by `git merge FETCH_HEAD`

 Putting it rather simply, **git fetch** can be used to know the changes done in the remote repo/branch since your last pull.
 This is useful to allow for checking before doing a **git pull**, which could change files in your current branch and working copy and potentially lose your changes, etc.

+**git fetch** can be helpful in several scenarios, one of them being slightly optimizing your work flow to reduce network hits.
+Each `git pull` involves a `git fetch`, so if you want to get pull on five different branches, you have four redundant extra `git fetch` calls.

+Also, **git fetch** can often save you in situations you are working offline or working on the go, maybe in a train, but you want to make sure that you have all the changes from every branch available to you while working remotely.
+You can simply `git fetch` once while you're on the network, and then leave.
+Later, without a network connection, you can manually `git checkout branch`; `git merge origin/branch` to merge the changes you previously fetched.

 - ### Switch and Checkout